 Contact Lesley Coombes

-Email: email@example.com Please note that Junior Rep has reached full capacity.
-Please email Lesley if you are interested in being placed on the waiting list.
+Email: firstname.lastname@example.org Please note that Junior Rep has reached full capacity for the time being.

 Maitland Junior Repertory is a group that exists to aid children in developing acting and other theatre skills and to entertain the general public.
 Maitland Junior Repertory is for young people in Primary and High School, aged 7 to 16.
 Classes are orientated towards putting on one major production of nine public performances each year.